Referee1536/discord-rp-tutorial/README.md

 # Super-Customize your Discord Status

 ## Disclaimer
-You do NOT need any programming experience to do this!
+Although this involves coding, you do NOT need any programming experience to do this!
 It's also worth noting that all instructions given are assuming your PC has Windows installed.

 ### Introduction
 Hello!
 I am Referee#1536 and I'm the developer of [Ref-bot](https://bit.ly/ref-bot-web), the first and only sports Discord bot, as well as a proud moderator of [Y0ken's Domain](http://discord.gg/nNfGqsZ), the home of Great Games and Guides.
 Today, I would like to show you how to spice up and customize your status on Discord to include extra detail, images, links, and more.
 Let's get started!